NATIONAL SHRIMP DAY

 Each year on May 10th, National Shrimp Day recognizes America’s favorite seafood.
 Americans eat more shrimp than any other seafood, and this is the day to celebrate this delicious seafood.

-The word “prawn” is used loosely to describe any large shrimp, sometimes known as “jumbo shrimp.”
+We use the word “prawn” loosely to describe any large shrimp, sometimes known as “jumbo shrimp.”
 Some countries use the word “prawn” exclusively for all shrimp.

-Preparing the shrimp for consumption usually involves the removal of the head, shell, tail and “sand vein”.
+Preparing the shrimp for consumption usually involves removing the head, shell, tail, and “sand vein.”
 There are many ways to cook shrimp.
 Standard methods of preparation include baking, boiling, broiling, sauteing, frying, and grilling.
 Cooking time is delicate for shrimp, and they are at their best when not overcooked.

-A healthy food, shrimp is low in calories and high in levels of omega-3, calcium, iodine, and protein.
+A healthy food, shrimp, is low in calories and high in omega-3, calcium, iodine, and protein levels.
 Shrimp is also known to be considered good for the circulatory system.

 Popular North America Shrimp Dishes:

 - Seafood Gumbo: A stew or soup that probably originated in southern Louisiana during the 18th century.
-Seafood gumbo typically consists of a strongly flavored stock, shrimp and crab meat (sometimes oysters), a thickener, and seasoning vegetables.
-Gumbo is often categorized by the type of thickener used: okra, the Choctaw spice, file powder (dried and ground sassafras leaves), or roux, the French base made of flour and fat.
+Seafood gumbo typically consists of a strongly-flavored stock, shrimp and crab meat (sometimes oysters), a thickener, and seasoning vegetables.
+Cooks categorize Gumbo by the type of thickener used: okra, the Choctaw spice, file powder (dried and ground sassafras leaves), or roux, the French base made of flour and fat.

-- Shrimp Cocktail: The Golden Gate served shrimp cocktail before any other restaurant.
-Their menu listed shrimp cocktail for .50 cents in 1959.
+- Shrimp Cocktail: The Golden Gate served shrimp cocktails before any other restaurant.
+Their menu listed shrimp cocktails for .50 cents in 1959.
 It is now a Las Vegas cliché.
-Called the “Original Shrimp Cocktail” on the menu, it is a favorite among tourists as well as the locals.
+Called the “Original Shrimp Cocktail” on the menu, it is a favorite among tourists and the locals.
 The original Shrimp Cocktail consists of a regular-sized sundae glass filled with small salad shrimp and topped with a dollop of cocktail sauce.

-- Shrimp DeJonghe: A specialty of Chicago, it is a casserole of whole, peeled shrimp blanketed in soft, garlic, sherry-laced bread crumbs.
-It is served as an appetizer or a main course.
+- Shrimp DeJonghe: A specialty of Chicago, it is a casserole of the whole, peeled shrimp blanketed in soft, garlic, sherry-laced bread crumbs.
+Restaurants often serve it as an appetizer or a main course.
 It originated in the late 19th or early 20th century at the DeJonghe’s Hotel and Restaurant.

-- Shrimp Scampi: This dish has its own day on April 29 and is cooked in butter, garlic, lemon juice, and white wine.
+- Shrimp Scampi: This dish has its own day on April 29, and it is cooked in butter, garlic, lemon juice, and white wine.

-Shrimp and other shellfish are among the most common of food allergens.
+Shrimp and other shellfish are among the most common food allergens.

 HOW TO OBSERVE #NationalShrimpDay

 Celebrate this fantastic food day by making your favorite shrimp dish.
 Need some ideas?
-As Bubba Blue from the movie, Forest Gump would say, “Shrimp cocktail, shrimp scampi, fried shrimp, broiled shrimp, spicy shrimp…” Share your favorite shrimp dish using #NationalShrimpDay.
+As Bubba Blue from the movie Forest Gump would say, “Shrimp cocktail, shrimp scampi, fried shrimp, broiled shrimp, spicy shrimp…” Be sure to share your favorite shrimp dish using #NationalShrimpDay.